p0stw3b/programming-25/data/ru/part-4/3-lists.md

 7
 2
 5
-Сумма первых двух элементов: 9
+The sum of the first two items: 9

 </sample-output>